t3kt/raytk/docs/_reference/operators/camera/index.md

     - pinhole
     - stereographic
     name: fisheyeCamera
-    summary: A 360 fisheye camera, that shows all directions from a specific point in space.
   - name: linkedCamera
-    summary: A camera that is linked to an existing TD Camera COMP.
   - name: lookAtCamera
     shortcuts:
     - lac
-    summary: A camera that focuses on a specific point in space.
   - name: orthoCamera
     status: beta
-    summary: An orthographic (non-perspective) camera, which can be used for flattened front/side/etc views.
   - name: splitCamera
-    summary: A camera that splits the viewport into several zones, each using a separate camera.
   summary: 'Operators that are used in raymarching to determine which

     direction rays should travel, effectively behaving as cameras.'